How to Dispose of Hazardous Waste Safely?

 2. Check disposal options

 • Household Hazardous Waste Collection: Many local councils offer special drop-off points for items like paint, batteries, and chemicals.
+You can search Find a local hazardous waste disposal service – GOV.UK for your area.

-4. Label and separate storage
+4. Label and Separate Storage

-Keep hazardous waste in clearly labelled containers, separate from general waste, ideally in a cool, well-ventilated area away from heat or children.
+Never include these items in a standard skip.
+Keep hazardous waste in clearly labelled, robust, sealed containers, separate from general waste, ideally in a cool, well-ventilated area away from heat or children.

 Why You Shouldn’t Use a Skip for Hazardous Waste